lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Introduction {#Introduction}

 Header compression is mandatory to efficiently bring Internet connectivity to the node within a LPWAN network.
-Some LPWAN networks properties can be exploited for an efficient header
+Some LPWAN networks properties can be exploited to get an efficient header
 compression:

 * Topology is star-oriented, therefore all the packets follow the same path.